galaxyproject/galaxy_mentor_network/content/faq.md

 They serve as a resource and repository of information, connect with people and the community, assist in purposeful networking, and provide thought and guidance throughout the completion of the project.

 **Network Managers** are the programme coordinators.
-They help with pairing Gmentors with Gmentees, sending mail to both Gmentors and Gmentees to inform them about their acceptance into the program, monitoring the progress of the Gmentorship, collecting feedback, and ensuring Gmentor and Gmentee complete the program.
+They help with pairing Gmentors with Gmentees, sending mail to both Gmentors and Gmentees to inform them about their acceptance into the program, monitoring the progress of the mentorship, collecting feedback, and ensuring Gmentor and Gmentee complete the program.
 They are also the mediator when either Gmentor or Gmentee has any challenges during the process.

 This Galaxy Gmentor Network Programme helps participants (network managers, Gmentors, Gmentees) to:
 - share their expertise and develop skills and knowledge vital to create, lead, and contribute to Galaxy projects.